AltaPay/plugin-opencart3/README.md

 * Update "cypress/fixtures/config.json"
 * Execute `./node_modules/.bin/cypress run` in the terminal to run all the tests

-## Loading and saving gateway configurations
-Follow these steps to load and save the terminal configurations from the gateway.
-* Move the file from `terminal-config/altapay_config.php` to the root directory of the OpenCart installation
-* Edit the file and replace `~gatewayusername~`,`~gatewaypass~`, and `~gatewayurl~` with the actual credentials.
-* Run the file with the below command

-    $ php altapay_config.php

 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.